LeanKhan/fs-pro/apps/fs-pro-server/README.md

 - Node + Express - Typescript
 - MongoDB for database

-There is an incomplete (like this) Client app tho https://github.com/LeanKhan/fs-pro-server

 You can check it out too...

 ### HOW TO CONTRIBUTE